ialbert/genescape-central/README.md

 pip install genescape
 ```

-After installation the Shiny interface can be started via:
+After installation, the Shiny interface can be started via:

 ```console
 genescape web